Hehua-Fan/CS-Notes-for-Later/SQL/SQL concepts of Midterm & Final.md

-# SQL concepts related to Midterm & Final
+# DBMS concepts related to Midterm & Final
 ## Table of Contents
 ### Concepts related to Midterm
 * [NULL in Arithmetric expression](#nullinarithmetricexpression)